Refinitiv/refinitiv-ui/documents/src/pages/elements/search-field.md

 searchField?.addEventListener("icon-click", () => {
   if (text) {
-    text.innerHTML = "icon is clicked";
+    text.textContent = "icon is clicked";
   }
 });
 ```